esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 where `$ELASTICSEARCH_URL` is a URL pointing to your ElasticSearch node's HTTP API endpoint.

-Please refer to [advanced configuration](../advanced-configuration/outgoing-connections.md#elasticsearch-options) page to check how to configure MongooseIM to connect to ElasticSearch node.
+Please refer to the [advanced configuration](../advanced-configuration/outgoing-connections.md#elasticsearch-options) page to check how to configure MongooseIM to connect to ElasticSearch node.

 ## Redis